BTEC Clinical Sports & Remedial Massage Course Level 5

 - Pre/Post/Inter-Event Massage

-Successful students may then continue their study program to Level 5 Clinical Sport & Remedial Massage, by undertaking the following bridging program:-
+Successful students may then continue their study program to Level 5 Clinical Sport & Remedial Massage by undertaking the following program:

 This comprises of a six study weekends, one weekend per month, culminating in an examination weekend (an additional 7th weekend), consisting of: